-While the "moderate accuracy" (1-10 meters) users of the NSRS are arguably the largest and most steadily growing community of users, NGS must strive to make the NSRS accurate enough to serve as the foundation for all positioning activities, at any accuracy.
+While the "moderate accuracy" (1 to 10 meters) users of the NSRS are arguably the largest and most steadily growing community of users, NGS must strive to make the NSRS accurate enough to serve as the foundation for all positioning activities relative to the NSRS, at any accuracy.

-It should be remembered that consistent coordinate systems have existed for essentially 200 years in the United States, and that the accuracy of those systems has grown steadily better.
-The accuracies for defining the various components of the NSRS are moving targets and have been (and must be) regularly updated as the best mix of "theoretically best" and "practically achievable".
+It should be remembered that consistent coordinate systems have existed for essentially

+200 years in the United States, and the accuracy of those systems has steadily improved.
+The accuracies for defining the various components of the NSRS have been (and must be) regularly updated as the best mix of "theoretically best" and "practically achievable".
 GPS and other space geodetic techniques have brought the world into an era when that mix can be at sub-centimeter accuracies for some coordinates.
 Signals too small to have been detected and measured decades ago are now critical to understanding our environment and tracking climate change.